New curved Kakeya estimates: Introduction

-These implications are a straightforward generalization of the implications in the classical case, as can be found in \cite{wolffNotes}.
-When $\phi = \phi_{\rm{parab}}$, Wang and Wu \cite{wangwurestriction} found a stronger replacement for Problem \ref{prob: curved kakeya maximal} which they call the two-ends Furstenberg conjecture.
-By combining this geometric input with the refined decoupling theorem, they managed to reverse the first inequality in \eqref{eq: hormander implies kakeya}, with $d_{\max}$ replaced by their stronger two-ends Furstenberg hypothesis.
-This gives the current record for Conjecture \ref{conj: restriction}:

-By \eqref{eq: hormander implies kakeya}, this implies $d_{\max}(\phi_{\rm{parab}}) \geq 5/2$.
-This bound was originally due to Wolff \cite{wolffHairbrush} and is just $\epsilon$-shy of the record for Conjecture \ref{conj: kakeya maximal} due to \cite{KatzZahlHausdorffKakeya} (in combination with \cite[Appendix B]{KatzZahlPlanebrush}).
+Wang and Wu have recently made progress on Conjecture \ref{conj: restriction} by combining Kakeya-type estimates with refined decoupling, giving the current record of $p(\phi_{\mathrm{parab}}) \leq 22/7$.
+By \eqref{eq: Hormander implies Kakeya set}, this estimate implies $d_{\mathrm{set}}(\phi_{\mathrm{parab}}) \geq 5/2$, which was originally due to Wolff \cite{wolffHairbrush}.
 The same philosophy has been applied to Problem \ref{prob: hormander} for more general $\phi$ to give estimates that improve on $p(\phi) = 2$ in many cases: find an incidence estimate for wavepackets and exploit cancellation.
 It is therefore essential to understand the $\phi$-curved Kakeya problems.
 For a nice discussion of the cancellation phenomena that can occur between wavepackets, we refer the reader to a paper by Guth, Iliopoulou, and Hickman \cite{GuthSharpOscillatory}.
 The reader will find there, for example, an explanation of why $p(\phi_{\rm{worst}}) \geq 2$, and not only

 For the rest of the discussion, we focus our attention on Problems \ref{prob: curved kakeya maximal} and \ref{prob: curved kakeya set}.